 Current Résumé or Curriculum Vitae

 Statement of Interest (500 words max).
-The essay should address your personal learning objectives, demonstrated interest in the field of HSR and/or disparities and equity research; and past or current research/work related to HSR.
-The essay should also show a clear connection between your stated learning objectives and professional goals and your interest in attending the ARM.
+The essay should address your personal learning objectives, demonstrated interest in the field of HSR. health systems research, and/o disparities and equity research; and past or current research/work related to HSR.
+The essay should also show a clear connection between your stated learning objectives and professional goals and your interest in being a health equity scholar.
 We strongly suggest that you write the essay out in a Word document and then copy and paste it into the form.

 Supporting documentation, including: